 - General Training: This is taken by those candidates who are interested to migrate to an English-speaking country and pursue their studies below degree level.

 - Academic Training: This module is taken by those applicants who are keen to pursue undergraduate or postgraduate studies in a country where English is the primary mode of communication.

-These two modules should be chosen by the candidates while applying for IELTS based on the requirement of the organization or institution in which they have applied.
+These two modules should be chosen by the candidates while applying for the test based on the requirement of the organization or institution in which they have applied.

 Sections of IELTS

 While the Listening and Speaking tests are similar for both modules, there is a difference in the format and content of Reading and Writing tests for General and Academic versions.
 The Speaking Test is conducted seven days before or after the actual test date.